TheCarsonWest/TheCarsonWest.github.io/test/content/DataFrames in Pandas.md

 ### How to Use DataFrames
 To create a DataFrame, you can use the `pandas.DataFrame()` constructor.
 The constructor takes a variety of arguments, including:

-- `data`: A two-dimensional array, list of dictionaries, or another DataFrame.
+- `data`: A two-dimensional array, list of [Dictionaries](./../dictionaries/), or another DataFrame.
 - `index`: An array-like object to use as the index (row labels).
 - `columns`: An array-like object to use as the columns (column labels).